Last updated April 28, 2023

 COVID-19 is still a global pandemic.
-Around the world, as of 5:40pm CEST, 20 June 2022, there have been 536,590,224 cumulative confirmed cases of COVID-19, including 6,316,655 deaths, reported to the World Health Organization.
-As of 16 June 2022, a total of 11,902,271,619 vaccine doses have been administered.
-The adoption of vaccines worldwide continues to increase, yet periodic spikes and surges in infection rates continue to occur with new SARS-CoV-2 variants, such as that observed in Australia over the past few months.
+Around the world, as of 5:40pm CEST, 26 April 2023, there have been 764,474,387 cumulative confirmed cases of COVID-19, including 6,915,655 deaths, reported to the World Health Organization.
+As of 24 April 2023, a total of 13,325,228,015 vaccine doses have been administered.
+The adoption of vaccines worldwide continues to increase, yet periodic spikes and surges in infection rates continue to occur with new SARS-CoV-2 variants, such as that observed in Australia in Jan 2022.
 Vaccine booster doses provide effective protection against developing severe disease and hospitalization, but vaccine adoption and distribution face ongoing challenges in low- and middle-income (LMIC) countries (1).
+The development of intranasal vaccines could help alleviate some of the challenges in these areas.
 Therapeutic interventions for those already infected are in development, with one (Paxlovid) currently available under emergency use authorization (EUA) in the US.

 Current COVID-19 vaccines, although diverse in composition (mRNA, adenoviral vector-based and protein subunits) have one feature in common: the route of administration.
 They are all administered by intramuscular injection.
 Intramuscular vaccines generate a systemic immune response, producing antibodies against the virus that circulate through the blood to other parts of the body.
 While these intramuscular vaccines have proven effective against developing severe symptoms of COVID-19, they do not necessarily stop viral infection at the source—the mucous membranes of the upper respiratory tract—as discussed previously.
 A systemic immune response is mediated primarily by immunoglobulin G (IgG), while mucosal immunity is mediated primarily by IgA, and protection of the nasal passages happens only at high titers of IgG (2).